-This program examines the ways in which our understandings of disability shape the fundamental aspects of our lives, our relationships, and the societies in which we live.
+Disability Studies Undergraduate Minor is an interdisciplinary program at Shippensburg University that examines the ways in which our understandings of disability shape the fundamental aspects of our lives, our relationships, and the societies in which we live.
 This program offers a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raises awareness of disability issues, knowledge of disability rights and laws, and best practices towards creating inclusive and accessible environments and communities.
 The knowledge and skills gained will enhance their course of major study, prepare students for disability-related careers and advanced study in disability studies, and will deepen their understanding of the multicultural fabric of contemporary society.
 The minor requires 18 credits of coursework, including two required classes (6 credits) and 4 interdisciplinary electives (12 credits).
 Because the coursework is flexible and provides opportunities in all three colleges, students can gear the minor towards their own interests and career paths.

 Admission and Degree Requirements

 DS100 Introduction to Disability Studies assumes no prior knowledge of disability studies, and offers a terrific overview of disability studies.
 It builds students' knowledge of the history of disability, current successes and challenges experienced by people with disabilities, and background in key concepts like accessibility and inclusion.
 It is a great place to start.
 The

 Disability Studies Minor office can tell you more about these opportunities.

 The Disability Studies Minor requires a minimum of 18 credits.
 Students take two core courses:

 - DS100 Introduction to Disability Studies (fulfills General Education Category E: Social Sciences and meets the university’s diversity requirement)

 - DS400 Capstone in Disability Studies.